Step 6: Add Content Rating

 If Amazon determines that an app contains, facilitates, or promotes content prohibited by these guidelines, Amazon will reject the submission.

-Note that content ratings for published applications can only be changed when submitting a new APK.
+Note that content ratings for published apps can only be changed when submitting a new APK.

 Providing Documentation for IP Use